 A Few Travelling Tips

-Canadian North offers services for passengers with special needs including those in wheelchairs, those requiring extra space, those traveling with children or pets and those with special dietary requirements.
+Canadian North welcomes all passengers including those in wheelchairs, those requiring extra space, those traveling with children or pets, and those with dietary restrictions and distinct dietary requirements.

 Infants are under 2 years of age and can travel free when not occupying their own seat (one infant per adult passenger).

 - Infants will be issued a ticket at no value as all passengers require a ticket to travel.